 Banzai!

-The extraordinary cells stem iPS were discovered by another Japanese, the biologist Shinya Yamanaka at Kyoto University, and brought him a well-deserved Nobel Prize as a dowry.
+The extraordinary cells stem iPS were discovered by another Japanese, the biologist Shinya Yamanaka at Kyoto University, and they brought him a well-deserved Nobel Prize.